Jin Macapagal

-Jindric "Jin" Sagalongos Macapagal (born July 29, 1995) is a Filipino actor, model and dancer.
-He is the Ultimate BidaMan of It's Showtime's competition for the Philippines' newest leading man BidaMan.
+Jindric Sagalongos Macapagal (born July 29, 1995) is a Filipino actor, model and dancer.
+In 2019, he was named as the ABS-CBN Ultimate BidaMan on the It's Showtime segment BidaMan.

 Early life and education

-Macapagal was born on July 29, 1995.
-He is the youngest of three children of Carlo Macapagal, a Manileño and Agnes Sagalongos, a Cebuana.
+Macapagal was born on July 29, 1995, in Cebu City.
+He is the youngest of three children of Carlo Macapagal, a Manileño, and Agnes Sagalongos, a Cebuana.
 His first name Jindric is derived from his elder brothers' names.
-Their names are Jin and Cedric.
+Their names are Jin and Cydric.

-In 2017, he graduated with a major in Physical Therapy from Cebu Doctors’ University.
+In 2017, he graduated with a major in physical therapy from Cebu Doctors' University.

 Career

 2016: Pinoy Boyband Superstar

 In 2016 (as Jindric Macapagal), he auditioned at ABS-CBN's competition on search for the newest boyband in the Philippines Pinoy Boyband Superstar where he got 95% of the votes from the all-girl audience on the first round.
 He made it at the Top 20 but did not make it at the Top 12 stage.